RosencrantzArt/stocksblog/README.md

 # Stockblog

  ![](<staticfiles/admin/img/gis/responsive site .png>)
-Stockblog is a Django-based blog project that provides a platform for users to share and discover stock market analysis, investment tips, and strategies.
-It allows users to create accounts, post analysis, and comment on others' posts, with the ability to edit and delete their own comments.
+Stockblog is a Django-based blog project that provides a platform for users to read and discover stock market analysis, investment tips, and strategies.
+It allows users to create accounts and comment on posts, with the ability to edit and delete their own comments.
 The blog emphasizes an easy-to-use, minimalistic design to enhance the reading experience for investors and market enthusiasts.

 ## Features

 - **User Accounts**: Users can register, log in and logout.
 - **Comments**: Users can leave comments on posts, and edit or delete their own comments.
-- **Admin Control**: Admins have the ability to delete comments.
+- **Admin Control**: Admins have the ability to accpet or delete comments before they go live.

 ## Technologies